July 30, 2024

 • Seed Collection: Allow some flowers to go to seed for next year’s planting.

-• Clean-Up: Remove dead plants and debris to prevent overwintering pests and diseases.
+• Clean-Up: Remove dead plants to stop overwintering pests and diseases.

 Observational Tips

-Pay close attention to your plants and adjust care routines based on their responses:
+Pay close attention to your plants and congas what you’re doing based on how the respond.

-• Growth Patterns: Note how plants respond to different watering and feeding schedules.
+• Growth Patterns: Note how plants react to different watering and feeding you give them.

-• Pest and Disease Signs: Regularly inspect plants for early signs of pests and diseases, addressing issues promptly to prevent spread.
+• Pest and Disease Signs: Regularly look for early signs of pests and diseases.
+Taken action quickly to prevent them spreading.

 Experimenting with Garden Design

-• Mixed Borders: Combine malope with other annuals and perennials for a dynamic display.
+• Mixed Borders: Combine malope with other annuals and perennials.
+It makes for a wonderful display.

-• Containers: Grow malope in containers for a portable burst of color that can be moved to highlight different areas of your garden.
+• Containers: Grow malope in containers so you can move them around your garden and highlight different parts of your space.

 Leave a Reply